meyoungorcl/apex-atp/README.md

 ### **Part 2**: Navigate to Module 1

-1. <a href="?page=1-create-an-apex-workspace.md">Click here</a> to navigate to Module 1.
+1. [Click here](1-create-an-apex-workspace.md) to navigate to Module 1.
 Alternatively, you can click the navigation menu icon in the upper-left corner of the browser window to see a list of modules in the lab.

 	 ![](images/0/lab-intro.png)